 While winter wails outside, vegetable gardeners can get a jump on the growing season by starting seeds indoors.
-A careful gardener can extend production by starting seeds and planting seedlings after the danger of frost.
+A careful gardener can extend production by starting seeds and planting seedlings after the danger of frost has passed.

 The classic candidates for indoor starting are tomatoes, peppers, eggplant, cucumbers, melons and both winter and summer squash.

 For the best results, begin with packaged seeds grown for the current season.
 The Home Depot carries a variety of organic seeds and all seeds are non-GMO.
 When you shop at your local Garden Center, you’ll find a custom assortment of seeds selected to grow best in your area.

 Basic seed-starting equipment includes:

 - Shallow, well-draining containers

 - Growing medium such as soilless seed-starting mix

 - Light for growth